consultimi/libxtabml/ARCHITECTURE.md

 `libxtabml` is a Rust library for parsing XtabML (Survey Table Interchange Format) files.
 XtabML is an XML-based format for describing survey cross-tabulation tables, commonly used in market research and survey analysis.

+See [https://ascconference.org/xtabml-survey-table-interchange-format/] for more information.

+This parser is a work-in-progress, parsing works but is not yet perfect.

 ## Project Structure

 ```